 The basics of online protection

 The simplest steps are often the ones that lead to the most damage if left incomplete.
 We may take for granted the basics such as strong perimeter defenses, a fully updated anti-virus and anti-malware suite, or being wary of entering sensitive data over unsecured networks.
 Yet these are the elements that are the most critical.
-All the protection in the world won’t mean anything to someone whose password has been compromised through negligence or social engineering.
+All the protection in the world won’t mean anything to someone whose password is compromised through negligence or social engineering.

 Other basics include not using the same password for different access points, and enabling two-factor authentication whenever possible.
 For businesses, systems should also make use of more advanced alerts regarding intrusion attempts.
 Finally, there should always be transparent awareness of when and where any personal data is accessed or viewed.